HugoDs21/multiREST_bot/README.md

 # multiREST_bot
-Discord bot for Multirest papas
+Discord bot that informs about the menus of the Multirest restaurants at FCUP and FEUP.

 # Installation
  - Use `docker pull ghcr.io/hugods21/multirest_bot:main`